 Does Permethrin kill fish?

-Permethrin is toxic to fish and should not be disposed of in waterways.
-The greatest danger to fish is from accidental spills of permethrin in quantity.
+Permethrin in its liquid form can be toxic to fish and should not be disposed of in waterways.
+The greatest danger to fish is from accidental spills of permethrin in large quantity.
 Empty permethrin containers must be disposed of in a landfill.
 Residues from permethrin-treated clothing are not an environmental hazard since leaching of the chemical from fabric is negligible.

 What is Permethrin?

 Permethrin is a synthetic version of the Chrysanthemum flower’s natural insect repellent pyrethrin.
 The naturally occurring version breaks down rather quickly in sunlight but Sawyer’s pharmaceutical grade, synthetic Permethrin can last 6 weeks or 6 washings on clothing and other fabrics, making it a fantastic odorless barrier of protection from mosquitoes and ticks.

 How harmful is the wet Permethrin right after applying it to clothing?

 The directions for applying permethrin from the aerosol can to clothing state that the fabric should be allowed to dry before wear or handling.
 However, contact with the wet material should pose minimal concern but should be washed off.
 The amount of permethrin available for skin absorption is very low and is not expected to cause adverse effects.

 Can I wear a repellent with a sunscreen?